njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 python3 -m pip install dataframe-image

-The SQL script, crowdfunding_db_schema.sql, is in the SQL folder and requires the installation of PostgreSQL and pdAdmin4.
+The SQL script, crowdfunding_db_schema.sql, is in the folder, sql, and requires the installation of PostgreSQL and pdAdmin4.

 If you have not installed them, here are the instructions: